 Jack Petchey Foundation funded careers event helps students decide their future

-Grey Court School used a £750 Jack Petchey Foundation Small Grant to fund a four day careers and enterprise event for their Year 10 students.
+Grey Court School used a £750 Jack Petchey Foundation Leader Award Grant to fund a four day careers and enterprise event for their Year 10 students.

 The first day included a carousel of careers workshops on apprenticeships, self-employment, personal finance and a sixth form taster lesson.
 This taught the students about a range of post high school and sixth form pathways, allowing them to make informed decisions about their future.
 The students also took part in mock interviews and were given feedback on how they had performed and what they could do to improve.
 Lucy said “‘I was really nervous before my mock interview… but I am really pleased I did it [as] I’m looking for a part-time job so hopefully it will help me with that.”